andi242/kirbycms-auto-shortcode/README.md

 ## configuration

 1. copy "shortcode/shortcode.php" to /site/plugins in your Kirby setup.
-2. add shortcode values to your /site/config/config.php
+2. add shortcode values to your plugin config.php

 if you are using Font Awesome or similar you can come up with this: